Denislei/NodeJs-Sample/README.md

         /get/0_2022-08-01
         /cancel/0_2022-08-01
     - Test Add two bookings to the same room with different date, Successfully
-    - Test Add two bookings to the different rooms with overlapped, Successfully
+    - Test Add two bookings to the different rooms with overlapped date, Successfully
     - Negative test Add, Failed with wrong input
         Empty payload
         More than 3 people